configcat/terraform-provider-configcat/docs/data-sources/segments.md

 # configcat_segments Resource

 Use this data source to access information about existing **Segments**.
+[What is a Segment in ConfigCat?](https://configcat.com/docs/advanced/segments)

 ## Example Usage